Actively Recruiting

 • Severe coagulopathy

-• Esophageal or gastric varices or portal hypertensive gastropathy
+• Esophageal or gastric varices and/or portal hypertensive gastropathy

 • Pregnancy or puerperium

-• Inflammatory diseases of the gastrointestinal tract (including severe esophagitis, active ulcers, or Crohn's disease)
+• Any inflammatory gastrointestinal disease (including severe esophagitis, active gastric or duodenal ulcers, Crohn's disease)

-• Malignant or premalignant gastric diseases (high-grade dysplasia, gastric cancer, GIST)
+• Malignant or premalignant gastric diseases (such as high grade dysplasia, gastric cancer, or GIST)

 • Severe cardiopulmonary disease or recent coronary artery disease